dasupradyumna/Password-Manager/README.md

 saved to) a file that is generated and used by the application.
 All user-supported operations are performed on the runtime database in memory.
 Records are objects of the `Record` class.
 `[ 2 Sep 2022 - ongoing ]`
+#### **Features TODO**
+- ~~Implement application, screens and actions for moving between screens~~
+- ~~Add behavior to "Delete" option in "Select" screen~~
+- Add path to save directory as an option in "Settings" screen
+- Implement database, handle passing from "Select" screen to "Database" screen
+- Add a global storage for the application to share data between screens
+- Consider separating "Delete" screen to derive from "Select" scrren

 ---
 ### **Phase 2 : Extending `Record`**